hazcoper/DeveloperCompanion/README.md

 - Make new case
 - Finish prototype
 - Make instructions
+- Add pictures of prototype
+- Make new version of th prototype fully enclosed with battery

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.